 The Rotary Foundation’s 100th Birthday Party

 One of the main events on the convention calendar is the Foundation’s birthday party.
 Join President John F. Germ and fellow Rotarians for ice cream and cake to commemorate this milestone.
 A second session has been added — tickets are still available.

-Past and current Rotary leaders will join author David C. Forward to sign your copy of “Doing Good in the World: The Inspiring Story of The Rotary Foundation’s First 100 Years” signed by its author, David C. Forward.
+Have your copy of “Doing Good in the World: The Inspiring Story of The Rotary Foundation’s First 100 Years” signed by its author, David C. Forward.
 You can purchase the book in the Resource Center in the House of Friendship.

 Book signings will take place in the House of Friendship, booth 2063.